Everyone Benefits From Employee Feedback

 When you can identify the talented members of your team, it will be easy to fill a position if an opportunity shows up, or you can use the talented people for tasks that will better the team.

-I’m a firm believer of putting the right person in the right position.
+I’m a firm believer in putting the right person in the right position.

-Feedback allows you to identify a growing a problem and tackle it before it becomes worse.
+Feedback allows you to identify a growing problem and creates an opportunity to tackle it before it becomes worse.
 Dealing with the problem before it escalates is a great way to manage your team and stay on top of the issues in your workplace.